Our purpose is to:

 Efa studied a BA in Architecture and an M.Arch degree at the University of Liverpool.
 During her BA degree in 2016, she won the National Eisteddfod Architecture Scholarship, which is sponsored by the Design Commission for Wales.
 In 2019 Efa joined the Design Commission team as Place Advisor.
 She also writes about architecture for the Welsh language Cara Magazine and is official illustrator for Tafwyl music festival.
 Efa was also the recipient of the Urdd Eisteddfod’s Art Scholarship in 2018, the National Urdd Eisteddfod, Natural Resources Wales and Snowdonia National Park Geraint George Scholarship in 2019.

 - Ian Carter BSc, MA Urban Design, MRTPICommissioner, Board of Directors

-Ian is Group Director of Development and Asset Management at Cynon Taf Community Housing Group and leads their asset management, maintenance, planned investment and development functions.
+Ian is a Development Director who has held a range of senior roles in both public and private sector organisations.
+With experience in housing (both private and social), hotel and hospitality, commercial and industrial projects he offers a broad range of expertise to the Commission.
 Ian is a chartered town planner and qualified urban designer, receiving his Honours degree in City & Regional Planning and Masters in Urban Design from Cardiff University.
-He worked in the private sector and subsequently in Newport City Council’s Major Applications team as Principal Urban Designer, before joining Newport City Homes and leading their ambitious regeneration programme for the Pillgwenlly area of Newport.
-Ian has long experience of, and is a passionate advocate for the Commission and its Design Review Service.
+He has long experience of, and is a passionate advocate for the Commission and its Design Review Service.

 - Elinor Gray-Williams BA (Hons) BArch RIBA SCACommissioner, Board of Directors